mentels/riak_core_env/README.md

-The environment requires [VirtualBox](https://www.virtualbox.org/) (tested with version 4.3.10) and [Vagrant](https://www.vagrantup.com/) (testedwith version 1.6.3) with the following plugins:
+The environment requires [VirtualBox](https://www.virtualbox.org/) (tested with version 4.3.10) and [Vagrant](https://www.vagrantup.com/) (tested with version 1.6.3) with the following plugins:
 * [vagrant-omnibus](https://github.com/schisamo/vagrant-omnibus) that
   ensures the desired version of Chef is installed (tested with version 1.4.1);